steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 ---

 This tutorial describes how to create an FX Chain using a [Template List](../../HALion-Macro-Page/pages/Template-List.md).
 The FX Chain provides several slots for loading a predefined set of effects using a [Custom Popup Menu](./Custom-Popup-Menus.md).
-Furthermore, you can rearrange effects with drag and drop.
+Furthermore, you can rearrange effects using drag and drop.

 ![FX Chain with 6 Slots](../images/Creating-an-FX-Chain-6-Slots.png)

->&#10069; For a classic FX Rack instead of an FX Chain, see [Creating an FX Rack](./Creating-an-FX-Rack.md).
+>&#10069; For an example of a classic FX Rack instead of an FX Chain, see [Creating an FX Rack](./Creating-an-FX-Rack.md).

 ## Example VST Preset